‘All voices should be read as the river’s mutterings’

 Alice Oswald is a nature poet who has been described as writing in a style ‘between Hughesian deep myth and Larkinesque social realism’.
 She is more a ‘pastoral realist’ than a ‘pastoral idealist’, perhaps because of her own experiences as a gardener (John Clare was also a gardener for part of his life).
 She is a widely acclaimed poet and the first woman to serve as the Oxford Professor of Poetry in the position’s 300-year history.

-Her second collection, ‘Dart’ (2002), combined verse and prose, and tells the story of the River Dart from a variety of perspectives.
+Her second collection, ‘Dart’ (2002), combines verse and prose and tells the story of the River Dart from a variety of perspectives.
 Jeanette Winterson called it a ‘… moving, changing poem, as fast-flowing as the river and as deep … a celebration of difference …’.

 At the start of the book, Alice notes that the poem ‘is made from the language of people who live and work on the Dart.
 Over the past two years I’ve been recording conversations with people who know the river.
 I’ve used these records as life-models from which to sketch a series of characters — linking their voice into a sound-map of the river, a songline from the source to the sea.
 There are indications in the margins where one voice changes into another.
 These do not refer to real people or even fixed fictions.
 All voices should be read as the river’s mutterings.’